 Our management also uses NOI to evaluate regional property level performance and to make decisions about resource allocations.
 Further, we believe NOI is useful to investors as a performance measure because, when compared across periods, NOI reflects the impact on operations from trends in occupancy rates, rental rates, operating costs and acquisition and development activity on an unleveraged basis, providing perspectives not immediately apparent from net income attributable to Boston Properties, Inc. NOI excludes certain components from net income attributable to Boston Properties, Inc. in order to provide results that are more closely related to a property's results of operations.
 For example, interest expense is not necessarily linked to the operating performance of a real estate asset and is often incurred at the corporate level as opposed to the property level.
 In addition, depreciation and amortization, because of historical cost accounting and useful life estimates, may distort operating performance at the property level.
 NOI presented by us may not be comparable to NOI reported by other REITs that define NOI differently.
 We believe that in order to facilitate a clear understanding of our operating results, NOI should be examined in conjunction with net income attributable to Boston Properties, Inc. as presented in our Consolidated Financial Statements.
-NOI should not be considered as an alternative to net income attributable to Boston Properties, Inc. as an indication of our performance or to cash flows as a measure of liquidity or ability to make distributions.
-For a reconciliation of NOI to net income attributable to Boston Properties, Inc., see Note 14 to the Consolidated Financial Statements.
+NOI should not be considered as an alternative to net income attributable to Boston Properties, Inc., see Note 14 to the Consolidated Financial Statements.